satellitecomponent/Neurite/README.md

 ## `Local Server Setup`

-The Localhost Servers are an important component of Neurite that serve as an optional backend and enable complete functionality.
+The Localhost Servers are an important component of Neurite that serves as an optional backend and enables complete functionality.

 ### Download Localhost Servers [here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fsatellitecomponent%2FNeurite%2Ftree%2Fmain%2Flocalhost_servers).